Our standard costs and process for trademark registration services is below:

 - the T&T or other third party search reports if they are ordered.

 1. Our services.
-For our services, we generally estimate the trademark cost to be $1,300 – 1,600 per trademark (one class) which includes our limited search to see if the mark is available and analysis (U.S. PTO records and Google) and if the mark is clear, the preparation and filing of the application including one filing fee, and any non substantive office action (i.e. goods and services description, disclaimers).
+For our services, we generally estimate the trademark cost to be $1,300 – 1,600 per trademark (one class) which includes our limited search to see if the mark is available and analysis (U.S. PTO records and Google) and if the mark is clear, the preparation and filing of the application including one filing fee in one class, and any non substantive office action (i.e. goods and services description, disclaimers).
 This amount assumes the search and prosecution will go smoothly without multiple alternative searches.
 If there are issues in the search or the PTO issues substantive office actions (e.g. on confusion or descriptiveness), the cost can increase.
 We assess the process as we go and will discuss any additional costs if they arise.
 If we receive a PTO office action, we will not take any action without first giving you an estimate of the costs and obtaining your approval.
 We work in phases such that if a roadblock is discovered early (for example, if we immediately find a problematic existing mark), we will stop and let you know and you can terminate the effort early to limit the costs.
 Of course this is also where, if the mark is changed and we have to re-search the new modified mark, costs can increase.
 We do our best to keep you informed as we go.
 The filing can be done relatively quickly.